kurator-dev/kurator/docs/content/en/docs/Components/pixie-vizier.md

 ---
-title: "Integrate Pixie vizier with Kurator"
+title: "Integrate Pixie Vizier with Kurator"
-linkTitle: "Integrate Pixie vizier with Kurator"
+linkTitle: "Integrate Pixie Vizier with Kurator"
 ---

-## What is Pixie vizier
+## What is Pixie Vizier

 [Pixie](https://pixielabs.ai/) is an open source observability tool for Kubernetes applications.
 Pixie uses eBPF to automatically capture telemetry data without the need for manual instrumentation.